Status array exercise using the Hydra model

 Step One 1: A Binary look

 Look at the heads of the Hydra.
-Each represents a significant privileging force driven by the process of toxic othering, creating and maintaining the marginalization of those who are toxically othered.
+Each represents a significant privileging force driven by the process of toxic othering, creating and maintaining the marginalization of those who are the victims of othering.
 Moving from left to right give yourself a 1 or 0 based on how you believe you are viewed by others.
 The top score you can get is an eight.
-Here’s how it would look: by being male, white, from the ‘Global north’, a cis hetrosexual, upper class, fully able, neither very young nor old, and a human you have all ‘1’s’; these statuses are given higher status not just in the US but globally.
-The lowest score possible is a 1, and would be, for ample, from a female, BIPOC, from the ‘Global south’, trans/queer, poor, not able in some or many ways, and very young or old.
+Here’s how it would look: by being male, white, from the ‘Global north’, a cis heterosexual, upper class, fully able, neither very young nor old, and a human you have all ‘1’s’; these statuses are given higher status not just in the US but globally.
+The lowest score possible is a 1, and would be, for example, a female, BIPOC, from the ‘Global south’, trans/queer, poor, not able in some or many ways, and very young or old.
 Anyone doing this exercise is human and thus scores a ‘1’ on the anthropocentrism head.